 In many cases, Dr. Schneider is able to reduce your dependence on pain-relieving medications by using natural supplements and CBD products from Medix CBD and Green Roads to boost your overall health.

 You may benefit from a physical therapy program to improve your circulation and strengthen your muscles.

 Dr. Schneider offers acupuncture, which is a traditional Chinese medicine that uses fine needles to stimulate the healing of your nerves.
 She places the needles in certain areas of your body to reduce inflammation and increase blood circulation to the area surrounding your damaged nerve.

-If you have persistent numbness or tingling in your arms or legs, schedule a diagnostic evaluation for neuropathy at Lakeside Neurology by calling the office or by requesting an appointment online today.
+If you have persistent numbness or tingling in your arms or legs, schedule a diagnostic evaluation for neuropathy at Lakeside Neurology and Wellness Center by calling the office or by requesting an appointment online today.